VladMarmuz/Project2/README.md

 # Project2
-This is the second exam from Spring full course.Project2
+This is the second exam task from Spring full course.Project2

 ## In this app I used next tools :
 ___Java, Spring, Spring Data JPA, Hibernate, SQL, PostgreSQL, Maven, Apache Tomcat, HTML, Thymeleaf.___